ASIA MARKETS: Asia-Pacific Stocks Take A Dive On Weaker U.S. Dollar

 Commodities have helped drive Australia's stock benchmark to 10-year highs recently but the market was broadly weaker with the S&P/ASX 200 recently down 0.6%, extending Wednesday's biggest drop in six weeks.

-Stocks weren't helped by news of stronger-than-expected retail sales in November, though the Australian dollar jumped to session highs versus other currencies; it was recently up 0.4% at US$0.7870.
+The shares weren't helped by stronger-than-expected November retail sales data, though the Australian dollar jumped to session highs against other currencies; it was recently up 0.4% at US$0.7870.

 "Any residual expectations for the Reserve Bank of Australia to cut cash rates to encourage the economy have disappeared," said Ric Spooner, chief market analyst at CMC Markets.